ati07/backbone-experiment/Notes.md

 # Collection #
- -  Collection is set of models data.
+ -  Collection is ordered set of models data.
+We can bind the change event to notified when model has updated or changed.
+Any event is trigger in model it will also trigger in collection.

+### model:
+ - This is a property of collection where we can set a model.
+By default it has Model of Backbone.

+### modelId:
+ - modelId method is tell collection to identify the model according to the modelID.
+This method help collection to read the model if models have same Id.

+### Models:
+ - It is represent the array of Model.

 ### preinitialize:
  - whenever collection is first created preinitialize method will call.

 ### add Method:
- - add models to collection
+ - add models to collection one by one with add event and after that trigger update event.If collection is added with existingg model then it will be ignored but if set merge true then it will merge.

 ### remove Method
- - remove model from collection with there id
+ - This method takes a model aurgument then remove from collection.

 ### reset:
  - By using this method we can change entire collection with new models, it's different from add and remove method.
+If we didn't pass any argument then it will be remove entire collection

 ### set Method (add, remove, change, and update):